ARMmbed/DAPLink/README.md

 [![DAPLink](/docs/images/daplink-website-logo-link.png)](https://armmbed.github.io/DAPLink/)

-Arm Mbed DAPLink is an open-source software project that enables programming and debugging application software on running on Arm Cortex CPUs.
+Arm Mbed DAPLink is an open-source software project that enables programming and debugging application software running on Arm Cortex CPUs.
 Commonly referred to as interface firmware, DAPLink runs on a secondary MCU that is attached to the SWD or JTAG port of the application MCU.
 This configuration is found on nearly all development boards.
 Enumerating as a USB composite device, it creates a bridge between your development computer and the CPU debug access port.
 DAPLink enables developers with:
 * MSC - drag-n-drop programming flash memory
 * CDC - virtual com port for log, trace and terminal emulation
 * HID - CMSIS-DAP compliant debug channel